-Over the years, the sales of bottled water dramatically increased.
-In 2008, water bottle sales in the United States hit around 30 billion bottles, according to Beverage Marketing Corporation.
+Over the years, bottled water sales have dramatically increased.
+According to Beverage Marketing Corporation, in 2008, water bottle sales in the United States reached around 30 billion bottles.

 This article will discuss the history and benefits of water bottles.
-We'll also tackle how long a water bottle lasts, the tips to choose the right product, and the storing procedure to make it last longer.
+We'll also discuss how long a water bottle lasts, tips for choosing the right product, and a storage procedure to prolong its life.

 History of Bottled Water